Jsundstrom0223/should_it_be_hyphenated/api_explanation.md

     search term is a variant, inflection, or stem of another word.
 It checks an entry
     for variant (`vrs`), inflection (`ins`), and stem (`stems`) fields, in that order.

-    If one of those fields is present, it passes the entry to a function that checks
+    If the entry includes one of those fields, `variant_inflection_or_stem` passes the
+    entry to the `is_variant`, `is_inflection`, or `is_stem` function, which returns a
-    the field for the search term.
-The search term may not be present in the field,
+    boolean value indicating whether the field contains the search term.
+The search term
-    since some entries include definitions of terms related to the search term; recall
+    may not be present in the field, since some entries include definitions of terms
-    that the API returns the definitions of "well-adjusted," "well-advised," and
-    "well-appointed" alongside those of "well."
-If the search term is not included in an
+    related to the search term.
+If the search term is not included in an entry's `vrs`,
-    entry's `vrs`, `ins`, or `stems` field, the app will not return any information on
+    `ins`, or `stems` field, the app will not return any information on that entry to
+    the user.
+(Recall that the API returns entries for "well-adjusted," "well-advised,"
+    and "well-appointed" alongside entries for "well."
+Because those entries do not list
+    "well" as a variant, inflection, or stem, the app does not return information on
-    that entry to the user.
+    those entries to the user.)

     Otherwise, the user receives the following information about a "variant, inflection,
     or stem" entry:
-    -The headword itself and the search term's relationship to the CRT (or an abbreviated
+    -The headword itself and the search term's relationship to the headword (or an
-    version of that relationship)
+    abbreviated version of that relationship)
     -The headword's part of speech and definition

     **Example (search term: "adaptor")**